VaheStepanyan100/Hello-world/README.md

-**[Hello-world]** is a project to create brunches with different base brunches, understand the concept of version control, follow GitHub flow, open pull request in GitHub, Write descriptive, easy to understand commit messages, Write short, detailed, easy to understand descriptions of pull requests, Write a descriptive and easy to understand README in business English for every project submitted, Demonstrate an ability to submit a project for code review.
+**[Hello-world]** is a project to create brunches with different base brunches, understand the concept of version control, follow GitHub flow, open pull request in GitHub, Write descriptive, easy to understand commit messages, Write short, detailed, easy to understand descriptions of pull requests, Write a descriptive and easy to understand README in business English for every project submitted, Demonstgrate an ability to submit a project for code review.